MEGA ENDS STATEMENT (Vision):

 4. Community partnerships have significant impact on reducing or even eliminating youth tobacco and alcohol use.

-5. Community members, including youth, have the opportunity to participate in a broad range of programs, community service and facilities that are built on strong, sustainable partnerships.
+5. Community members have the opportunity to participate in a broad range of programs, community service and facilities that are built on strong, sustainable partnerships.

 6. As an organization, the City practices a philosophy that encourages employees to learn from, build relationships with and facilitate the participation of residents in identifying needs, addressing challenges, and affecting change in their community by:

 a.
 Making meaningful connections with diverse populations in the City through active community partnerships, including participation in the community’s celebrations.

 7. The City fosters community partnerships to provide targeted services and facilities to community members of all ages.